Final-year student Emily Hodgson has credited an Excellence Scholarship with helping advance her opportunities to fulfil career goals.

 Emily was selected for an Excellence Scholarship in 2017 – being awarded £2,000 towards her studies.
 Find out more about applying for a scholarship here.

-Click here for more information about studying for a degree in Nursing (Children’s).
+For more information about studying for a degree in Nursing (Children’s) visit the course page.